 Equity Mortgages are carried at fair value and gains and loss are recognised in the income and expenditure account as they arise.
-They are valued with reference to published house price indices - the Land Registry house price index for the London region these are Level 2 fair value measurements (see accounting policy xvii for an explanation of the fair value levels).
-They are long term investments which are classified as Fair Value through Profit and Loss (see Note 50a) and at 31 March 2024 totalled £29.9m (£32.4m at 31 March 2023).
+They are valued with reference to published house price indices - the Land Registry house price index for the London region - these are Level 2 fair value measurements (see accounting policy xvii for an explanation of the fair value levels).
+They are long term investments which are classified as Fair Value through Profit and Loss (see Note 50a) and at 31 March 2024 totalled £29.9 million (£32.4 million at 31 March 2023).

-Fund and partnership investments totalling £22.4m, as detailed in Note 30, are classified as Fair Value through Profit/Loss (FVTPL) and gains and loss are recognised in the income and expenditure account as they arise.
+Fund and partnership investments totalling £208 million at 31 March 2024 (£401 million at 31 March 2023), as detailed in Note 30, are classified as Fair Value through Profit/Loss (FVTPL) and gains and loss are recognised in the income and expenditure account as they arise.

-Some of the investments are held by Fund Managers which provide estimated net asset values of the funds on which the 31

-March 2024 valuation is based.
+Some of the investments are held by Fund Managers which provide estimated net asset values of the funds on which the 31 March 2024 valuation is based.
 For other equity investments, valuations are based on the most recent fundraising round with adjustments made to that valuation where required.
 Other valuations are based on the International Private Equity and Venture Capital Valuation (IPEV) Guidelines, an approach that draws upon the business prospects as reported by the investee companies on a 6 monthly basis and their other periodic shareholder reports - these are Level 3 fair value measurements.

-Transfers between levels in the Fair Value hierarchy for assets measured at fair value There were no transfers out of level 2 during the year.
+Transfers between levels in the Fair Value hierarchy for assets measured at fair value

+There were no transfers out of level 2 during the year.